Maryland Hourly Paycheck Calculator

 • Pay frequency: Employers must pay on a regular schedule (commonly biweekly or semimonthly) and provide itemized wage statements.

-Additional Maryland forms
+Additional Maryland Forms

-• IRS Form W-4 (federal withholding elections).
+• IRS Form W-4 (federal withholding elections)

-• Form I-9 employment eligibility verification; Maryland new-hire reporting.
+• Form I-9 employment eligibility verification; Maryland new-hire reporting

-• Direct deposit authorization; benefits enrollment (401(k), HSA, FSA, insurance).
+• Direct deposit authorization; benefit enrollments (401(k), HSA, FSA, insurance)

-• Maryland unemployment (employer) account registration; required workplace posters.
+• Maryland unemployment (employer) account registration; required workplace posters

-FAQs about the Maryland Hourly Paycheck Calculator
+FAQs: Maryland Hourly Paycheck Calculator

-How do I use the Maryland Hourly Paycheck Calculator?
+How do I use the calculator?

-Why is there a local income tax on my Maryland paycheck?
+Why is there a local income tax?

 Maryland counties (and Baltimore City) levy a local income tax collected with state tax.
 Your county of residence determines the rate withheld, not necessarily your worksite.

-How should I enter overtime, shift differentials, tips, and bonuses?
+How to enter overtime, differentials, tips, and bonuses?

-Why did my Maryland paycheck change this period?
+Why did my Maryland paycheck change?

 Does the calculator handle nonresident Maryland workers?

-Can pretax benefits increase my take-home?
+Can pretax benefits increase take-home?

 Yes.
-Eligible pretax deductions—401(k)/403(b)/457(b), HSA, FSA, commuter, and certain insurance—reduce taxable wages and may lower income tax and, when eligible, FICA.
+Eligible pretax deductions—401(k)/403(b)/457(b), HSA, FSA, commuter, insurance—reduce taxable wages and may lower tax and FICA.

-How are tips treated in Maryland paycheck calculations?
+How are tips treated?

-How do multiple jobs affect my withholding?
+How do multiple jobs affect withholding?

-What is Additional Medicare tax and when does it apply?
+What is Additional Medicare tax?

 Are bonuses and commissions taxed differently?

-Can the calculator project annual take-home from my hourly rate?
+Can the calculator project annual take-home?

 State List